 Examples of his photography, that highlight important architectural attributes, can be found in many of TI Life feature articles.

 When Ian Coristine met Paul Malo he recognized a kindred spirit.
 Not only was Paul fostering a greater appreciation for the Thousand Islands, but he was also encouraging others in “raising the bar” to ensure that all aspects of the region were promoted – from economic prosperity to appreciating its beauty through photograph.

-Over the past decade, Ian has provided hundreds of photographs to TI Life as well as publishing a free Screensaver on the first day of each of the winter months beginning in November.
-The notice for the Screensaver is sent by Constant Contact using the same notification list as our Monthly TI Life.
-It is Ian's way of sharing his magnificent views with the community.
+For more thatn two decade, Ian provided hundreds of photographs to TI Life as well as publishing a free Screensaver on the first day of each of the winter months beginning in November.
+The notice for the Screensaver was sent to a notification list as is our Monthly TI Life.
+It was Ian's way of sharing his magnificent views with the community.

 Perhaps one of the best ways to meet Ian is by watching - not reading.

 Ian Coristine's died in January 2020 after a valiant battle with cancer.
 His photography lives on in Thousand Islands Life thanks to the generosity of his wife, Lyne Roberge.
 They were quite a team and thanks to Lyne his memory lives on.

 In February, 2019, we launched a new version of TI Life - TI Life.2!
 Using an interactive format readers can see the version on any screen with ease.
 We encourage you to comment on what you like, and what you dislike!
 Also please send comments and new submission to email@example.com